alexanderchan/alex-runner/README.md

 ## Requirements

 - Go 1.23 or higher
-- A project with `package.json` and scripts defined
+- A project with `package.json` and scripts defined, and/or a `Makefile` with targets

 ## Contributing